ysaito2/blog/about.markdown

 ### questions
 - what to do with software shrinking opportunities in many industries (starting from music, journalism)
-    - is the open/free concept the only way for the internet?
+    - in the current projection, computers will have disasterous effects on remaining industries
 - why were "moonshot" projects in the past successful?
-    - xerox parc - all technology for personal computers created by 25 researchers, $10M a year for 5 years
+    - xerox parc - 9 key technologies for personal computers created by 25 researchers, $10M a year for 5 years
     - mahattan project - development of atomic bomb in only 6 years (1939~1945)
-    - apollo project - landing in man on moon within a decade
+    - apollo project - landing a man on moon within a decade
 - how do you develop developed countries?

 &nbsp;
 ### life as a projects concept
 I identified six projects that I want to work on during my lifetime.
 Each project will be allocated a 10-year timeframe.
-The projects will have periodic reviews, just like a NASA project, to make sure the project is progressing accordingly.
+The projects will have periodic reviews to make sure the project is progressing accordingly.
 The timeline of the projects will have to reiterated to make adjustments as I figure out the best way it works for me.
-My assumption is that medical technologies will be advanced enough that I will have a sharp mind/ physically healthy until I die, in which case I should be able to work on six projects.
+Under my assumption that medical technologies will be advanced enough that I will have a sharp mind/ physically healthy until I die, I should be able to work on six projects.

 &nbsp;

-The structure of the project will be the following.
 I added more reviews upfront since there is potential to make large improvements to optimize the projects:

 &nbsp;